visym/cap/docs/README.md

 # Overview

-The consented activities of people (CAP) dataset is a fine grained activity dataset for visual AI research.
+The consented activities of people (CAP) dataset is a fine grained activity dataset for visual AI research.  [describe me]

 ## Explorer